KINGPIN1771/Heartmonitor/README.md

 <p align="center">
 <img width=300px src="demo.gif" alt="demo">
 </p>
-Now updated to support newer android with AndroidX Libraries.
+Now updated to support latest android version with AndroidX Libraries.

 ## How it works
 * The user enters his/her age and then measures his/her resting heart rate which gets stored in the app.